Whitehall: History

 There has been a route connecting Charing Cross to Westminster since the Middle Ages; the 12th-century historian William Fitzstephen described it as "a continued suburb, mingled with large and beautiful gardens, and orchards belonging to the citizens".
 The name Whitehall was originally only used for the section of road between Charing Cross and Holbein Gate; beyond this it was known as The Street as far as King Street Gate, then King Street thereafter.
 It had become a residential street by the 16th century, and had become a popular place to live by the 17th, with residents including Lord Howard of Effingham and Edmund Spenser.

 The Palace of Whitehall, to the east of the road, was originally named York Palace, but was renamed during the reign of Henry VIII.
 The palace was redesigned in 1531–32 and became the King's main residence later in the decade.
 He married Anne Boleyn here in 1533, followed by Jane Seymour in 1536, and died at the palace in 1547.
 Charles I owned an extensive art collection at the palace and several of William Shakespeare's plays had their first performances here.
-It ceased to be a royal residence after 1689, when William III moved to Kensington Palace.
+It ceased to be the royal residence after 1689, when William III moved to Kensington Palace for his health to escape what had become dense urban surroundings.
 The palace was damaged by fire in 1691, following which the front entrance was redesigned by Sir Christopher Wren.
-In 1698, most of the palace burned to the ground accidentally after a fire started by a careless washerwoman.
+In 1698, most of the vast palace burned to the ground accidentally after a fire started by a careless washerwoman.

 Wallingford House was constructed in 1572 by William Knollys, 1st Earl of Banbury along the western edge of Whitehall.
-It was subsequently used by Charles I. During the reign of William III, it was bought for the Admiralty.
+The Duke of Buckingham bought the house in 1622, and it was subsequently used by Charles I. During the reign of William III, it was bought for the Admiralty.
 The Old Admiralty Buildings now sit on the house's site.